 Maximising your funding through collaboration

-Kindergarten services may choose to partner, or pool funding with other services under the same service provider (such as an Early Years Manager), or across multiple service providers to access programs and supports of a shared interest.
+Services may choose to partner, or pool funding with other services to access programs and supports of shared interest.

 Pooling funding may help services to: